experimentalpolitics/immigration/material/design.md

 - Immigrant Statistics: [link](https://www.newamericaneconomy.org/methodology/)
     - This data is aggregated by a group called The New American Economy; it gathers the data from the US Census, many different local OMBs, the  National Bureau of Economic Research, and others.
 Not 100% sure we can say this was 'released' by the US Census bureau.

+### Attention checks

+**NOTE**: randomize order of questions

+Please answer the following questions about the article that you just read.

+**[source]** *(randomize order)*  What was the source of the article?

+1. Fox News
+2. MSNBC
+3. New York Times
+4. Wall Street Journal
+5. Don't know

+**[about]** *(randomize order)* Broadly speaking, what was this article about?

+1. Immigrant-owned businesses
+2. Stock market developments
+3. Innovation in the car industry
+4. Young entrepreneurs in Silicon Valley
+5. Don't know

 \newpage

 ## Post-treatment measures